 9. They plan ahead

 Successful homeschool families plan ahead.
-They get planners like Homeschool Panda to set their routines, create lesson plans and know what their end-goal is.
+They get planners (such as Homeschool Panda) to set their routines, create lesson plans, and know what their end-goal is.
 They break down long term goals into short objectives and they always have alternatives for rainy days.